kserve/website/docs/modelserving/inference_graph/image_pipeline/README.md

 # Deploy Image Processing Inference pipeline with InferenceGraph

 The tutorial demonstrates how to deploy an image processing inference pipeline with multiple stages using `InferenceGraph`.
-The example uses the two models, first to classify if an image is a dog or a cat.
-If it is a dog the second model does the breed classification.
+The example chains the two models, the first model is to classify if an image is a dog or a cat, if it is a dog the second model then does the dog breed classification.

 ## InferenceGraph Flow
-In the InferenceGraph request flow, the image is encoded with base64 format and first send to the `dog-cat-classifier` model, the image input and response from the `dog-cat-classifier` InferenceService are then combined to send to the model on next stage to classify the breed if the previous model prediction is dog.
+In the `InferenceGraph` request flow, the image is encoded with base64 format and first sent to the `dog-cat-classifier` model, the image input for the `dog-cat-classifier` InferenceService are then forwarded to send to the model on the next stage to classify the breed if the previous model prediction is a dog.

 ## Deploy the individual InferenceServices